DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 * observe lessons and other teacher responsibilities
 * talk to teachers
 * get an insight into day-to-day school life

-It can also really help [your teacher training application](/tips-on-applying-for-teacher-training), although it’s not a training entry requirement.

 To find experience you can: